rehan-b5/Rehan-Portfolio/README.md

 # Rehan-Portfolio
-A showcase of my Electrical &amp; Computer Engineering journey, showcasing hardware and software integration!
+A showcase of Electrical & Computer Engineering projects that combine hardware and software.
+From FPGA systems and embedded design to machine learning and full-stack apps, this portfolio highlights impactful case projects I've done with visuals, demos, and results.